-Unless a new lease is signed or you vacate the property prior to or on the date of expiry of the lease agreement, a fixed term tenancy continues on after its expiry.
-It continues on the same terms and conditions as the original lease however it becomes a periodic tenancy.
+Unless a new lease is signed or you vacate the property prior to or on the date of expiry of the lease agreement, a fixed term tenancy continues after its expiry.
+It continues with the same terms and conditions as the original lease however it becomes a periodic tenancy.

-In order for all parties, tenants and owners, to be sure of their situation, we endeavour to have tenants sign a new lease at the expiration of the original one, rather than have the lease roll over to a periodical agreement.
+For all parties, tenants, and owners, to be sure of their situation, we endeavour to have tenants sign a new lease at the expiration of the original one, rather than have the lease roll over to a periodical agreement.
 We will contact you prior to the expiration of your lease to discuss your options with you.
-If you know that you do not wish to renew the lease and will be leaving the property, we ask as a courtesy that you advise us as soon as possible.
+If you know that you do not wish to renew the lease and will be leaving the property, you must give 30 days' notice.